ryrob30/mobile-services.en/help/unity/methods.md

 * **CollectLifecycleData**

   Indicates to the SDK that lifecycle data should be collected for use across all solutions in the SDK.
-See [Lifecycle Metrics](/help/ios/metrics.md).
+For more information, see [Lifecycle Metrics](/help/ios/metrics.md).

   * Here is the syntax for this method: